dfornis/dfornis/content/post/predicting-search-data/index.md

 ```

 The patterns at index > 18 or so didn't look like a white noise-process to me.
 This shows up in the ACF plot as well, even though the spikes aren't significant.
 This will depend a lot on the data retrieved from Google Trends.
+![TSLM residuals](tslm_residuals_plot.png)

 Fitting the ARIMAX-model:

-![TSLM residuals](tslm_residuals_plot.png)
+![ARIMAX residuals](arimax_residuals_plot.png)

-Evaluating the model, it looked more like a stationary white noise process.
+Evaluating the ARIMAX-residuals, they looked more like a stationary white noise process.
 No significant spikes.

-![ARIMAX residuals](arimax_residuals_plot.png)

 For plotting models and forecasts produced with Fable, I went with this:
 ```